trmxvibs/kalifortermux/README.md

 ## Disclaimer

 This script is provided as-is and without warranty.
 Use it at your own risk.
 Make sure to review and understand the commands in the script before executing it.
-Always download scripts from trusted sources.
+Always download scripts from trusted sources..

 ## Contributing